HeshanKarunaratne/cka/README.md

-# CKA
+# CKAD

 #### Nodes(Minions)
 Containers will be launched in a node.
 What if the node on which our applications are running fails.
 Our application goes down as well.
 So you need to have more than 1 node.

 #### Cluster
 A cluster is a set of nodes grouped together.
-This way even if one node fails you have your application accessible from the other nodes.
+This way even if one node fails you have your application still accessible from the other nodes.
 Helps to share load as well.
-Master watches over the nodes in the cluster and is responsible for the actual orchestration of containers on the worker nodes.
+Master node watches over the nodes in the cluster and is responsible for the actual orchestration of containers on the worker nodes.

 #### Master vs Worker Nodes

 #### Master
 Contains
-- kube-apiserver: Acts as the frontend for kubernetes, talks to the api server to interact with the cluster
+- kube-api-server: Acts as the frontend for kubernetes, talks to the api server to interact with the cluster
-- etcd: Distributed key-value store to store all data used to manage the cluster
+- etcd: Distributed key-value store to store all data used to manage the cluster, and responsible for implementing locks within the cluster to ensure that there are no conflicts
-- controller: Notices and responds when nodes, containers or endpoints goes down
+- controller: Notices and responds when nodes, containers or endpoints goes down, make decisions to bring up new containers
 - scheduler: Distributing work or containers across multiple nodes, looks for newly created containers and assigns them to nodes

 #### Worker
 Contains
 - kubelet: Is the agent responsible for making sure that the containers are running on the node as expected
-- container runtime: Underline software used to run containers
+- container runtime: Underline software used to run containers. eg: Docker, Podman

 ```cmd
 kubectl run hello-minikube